OGobidike/TopDeck-MTG/README.md

 Publish results and insights for the MTG community.

 Thank you for checking out Top-Deck: MTG!
 This project is fueled by a love for Magic: The Gathering and a curiosity for data-driven insights.
 I look forward to sharing new discoveries as the project progresses!

-(Izzet league #1)
+P.S.(Izzet league #1)